Developer(s) – Minority

 Storyline – 7/10

 The story of the game is by far the best aspect of it, which is why I believe it may prove to be a negative sign of the times.
 It follows a young boy named Quico, who whilst suffering the latest tirade from his dysfunctional father, suddenly finds himself in a strange world where he must guide a monster around in order to solve various puzzles throughout.
 The game’s director, Vander Caballero, based the story on his childhood, whereby he, unfortunately, suffered continuous abuse from his own father, and through the game’s story, players will be able to sense the full force of his conviction throughout, at least making the game memorable for its pretty immersing narrative.

 Originality – 5/10

-Taking into account how well the game’s story does to differentiate it from other game, it still leaves a great deal to be desired in terms of gameplay in my opinion, as well as visual presentation.
-There’s no reason to suggest why the game’s core concept couldn’t be built upon in the development of a spiritual successor, but the original game unfortunately does little to stand out among some of the better 3D platformers released throughout the years.
+Taking into account how well the game’s story does to differentiate it from other games, it still leaves a great deal to be desired in terms of gameplay in my opinion, as well as visual presentation.
+There’s no reason to suggest why the game’s core concept couldn’t be built upon in the development of a spiritual successor, but the original game, unfortunately, does little to stand out among some of the better 3D platformers released throughout the years.

-To summarize, Papo & Yo, despite it’s decent story, is a particularly flawed game, and could’ve done with a lot more added to make it much more of an immersing gaming experience.
-It may be argued that a smaller budget may result in a smaller game, but there have already been a plethora of indie developers who have proved that wrong, and that the only limits are within developer’s imagination.
+To summarize, Papo & Yo, despite its decent story, is a particularly flawed game and could’ve done with a lot more added to make it much more of immersing gaming experience.
+It may be argued that a smaller budget may result in a smaller game, but there have already been a plethora of indie developers who have proved that wrong and that the only limits are within the developer’s imagination.